uecode/qpush-bundle/docs/aws-provider.rst

 Configuration
 ^^^^^^^^^^^^^

-This provider relies on the `AWS SDK PHP v2 <https://github.com/aws/aws-sdk-php>`_ library, which needs to be required in your ``composer.json`` file.
+This provider relies on the `AWS SDK PHP <https://github.com/aws/aws-sdk-php>`_ library, which needs to be required in your ``composer.json`` file.

+This bundle will support both v2 and v3 of the AWS SDK.

 .. code-block:: js

     {
         require: {
-            "aws/aws-sdk-php": : "2.*"
+            "aws/aws-sdk-php": : "2.*" #OR "3.*"
         }
     }